Bo Harris

-Clinton Lee Harris Jr., known as Bo Harris (born January 16, 1953), is an American former professional football linebacker who played eight seasons in the National Football League (NFL) with the Cincinnati Bengals.
-Harris played college football at Louisiana State University.
+Clinton Lee Harris Jr., known as Bo Harris (born January 16, 1953), is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) with the Cincinnati Bengals.
+Harris played college football for the LSU Tigers.
+He was drafted in the third round with the 77th overall pick in the 1975 NFL Draft.